Yoav666s/dnd-wiki/collections/_races/nornfeld/soulwalker.md

 > And I am somewhere in between.

 # The Face of Undeath
 Soulwalkers are beings that don't belong in the material plane nor in the ethereal plane.
 Their bodies are spectral, seemingly made of some partly incorporeal, physical force.
-They are a shadow of whoever they've been in life, a ghost of someone who once knew love and hate, a phantom that now wanders throughout the land, seeking closure.
+They are a shadow of whoever they've been in life, a ghost of someone who once knew love and hate, a phantom that now wanders across the land, seeking closure.

+They resemble who they used to be.
+They don't rot, because they're not fully tangible, and they can don armor and wield swords, but wine will pass through their body and spill on the floor, and they cannot taste bread or meat.
+They have already died, but their soul didn't pass on to afterlife, and their corpse is held hostage between two planes of existence.

 # Soulwalker Traits
 As a Soulwalker, you have the following traits.